1970 World Men's Handball Championship – qualification: Europe and Africa

 The draw took place on 15 March in Basel, Switzerland.

 Draw

 East Germany – Israel

-The second game between East Germany and Israel was a forfeit lose because Israel had not a correct handball hall.
+The second game between East Germany and Israel was a forfeit loss because Israel had not a correct handball hall.
 This was decided by executive committee of the IHF at the weekend 29–30 November 1969.

 In Tel Aviv was only an outdoor small field handball place available and the hall in Kfar Giladi had not the official handball court dimensions of 20×40 meter.

 On 28 November 1969 the Israel Handball Association found an alternative place but it was too late.

 The Israel Handball Association made a protest against the decision of the IHF.
 They said the dimensions were correct and on Tuesday two officials of the East Germany team and the two referees had no complains against the field.
 The Israelis said there were political reasons that the Germany didn't travel to Israel.

 On 21 December 1969 the IHF rejected the protest.